o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/components/components-visual-particle-emitter.md

 ---
+linkTitle: UI Particle Emitter
 description: Use the Particle Emitter component in Open 3D Engine to emit two-dimensional particles from a UI element.
-title: Particle Emitter
+title: UI Particle Emitter component
+weight: 220
 ---

 You can use a **Particle Emitter** component to emit two-dimensional particles from an element.
 Use the **Properties** pane of the [UI Editor](/docs/user-guide/interactivity/user-interface/editor/working) to configure the following settings for the **Particle Emitter** component.